Katherine Ruttenbur, NCC

 Style

 Katherine works from a person-centered and trauma-informed perspective, meeting each client with warmth and respect.
 She believes that people thrive when they feel safe, heard, and supported, so she creates a space where they can express themselves freely.
 Katherine integrates Brainspotting, CBT skills, art therapy, and play or creative interventions to meet the unique needs of each client.
+When working with children, Katherine thoughtfully integrates Brainspotting into play and creative interventions, allowing young clients to process difficult experiences in ways that don’t rely solely on talking.
+She meets each child where they are developmentally while creating a safe, supportive environment for healing and growth.

 Specialties